AaronErhardt/AaronErhardt.github.io/relm4-book/src/tracker.md

 A tracker in this context just means a data type that's able to track changes to itself.
 For example, if we increment the counter of the model we used for our first app, the model could tell us later that the counter changed during the last update function.

-Relm4 does not promote any implementation of a tracker you're free to use any implementation you like.
-You can even implement a tracker yourself.
-In this example however, we'll use the tracker crate that provides a simple macro that implements a tracker for you automatically.
+Relm4 does not promote any implementation of a tracker.
+You're free to use any implementation you like, you can even implement a tracker yourself.
+In this example however, we'll use the tracker crate that provides a simple macro that implements a tracker for us automatically.

 ## The tracker crate

 The `tracker::track` macro implements the following methods for your struct fields:

 + `get_#field_name()`
-  Get a immutable reference to your field
+  Get an immutable reference to your field.

 + `get_mut_#field_name()`
   Get a mutable reference to your field.
 Assumes the field will be modified and marks it as changed.